tankris/Java-Practice-Programs/README.md

 - cwprog14 : Accept a comment symbol and remove the comment lines from a given string

+/dataStructures
+- array : Implementation of an Array datastructure
+- singlyLinkedList : Implementation of a Singly Linked List data structure

 /hackerRank
 - hrprog1 : Print 2 statements using S.o.pln()